opencog/opencog/examples/pln/inference-control-learning/README.md

 variables T, A, L and R.

-Finally, it's important to realize that B never needs to be instantiated, in other words, we don't need to try to expand A and produce B to estimate whether the expansion is worthwhile.
+Finally, it's important to realize that B never needs to be instantiated.
+In other words, we don't need to try to expand A and produce B to estimate whether the expansion is worthwhile.

 ### Example

-In this example we craft a rule saying that double deduction, a deduction on top of a deduction tends to produce preproofs.
-In fact since a double deduction requires a single deduction it is likely that a rule saying that a single deduction is likely to produce a preproof will exist as well, albeit with perhaps a smaller strength since it is less specific.
-Anyway, we solely focus on double deduction here.
+In this example we craft a rule saying that if the letter in the target (or leaf) is A, then conditional instantiation almost surely produce a preproof.
 Such rule may look like

 ```
 ImplicationScope <TV>